-- E11.1R The Academic Board shall require faculties and other approved units to establish and promulgate arrangements, including formal procedures, for securing consultation with and feedback from students on teaching, learning, assessment methods and procedures and other arrangements for awards, award routes and modules. - E11.2P Student involvement in the development, quality management and monitoring of programmes is secured through the requirement that there should be student representation committees set up by each faculty for the management of programmes, and that there be elected student members of Faculty Boards.
-In addition, faculties may choose to establish other forms of staff/student consultative arrangements to meet particular local needs.
+E11.1R The Academic Board shall require faculties and other approved units to establish and promulgate arrangements, including formal procedures, for securing consultation with and feedback from students on teaching, learning, assessment methods and procedures and other arrangements for awards, award routes and modules.

-- E11.3P Faculties may determine their own procedures for securing feedback from students on their educational experience.
+- E11.2P Student involvement in the development, quality management and monitoring of programmes is secured through the requirement that there should be student representation committees set up by each faculty for the management of programmes.
+In addition, faculties may choose to establish other forms of staff/student consultative arrangements to meet particular local needs. - E11.3P Faculties may determine their own procedures for securing feedback from students on their educational experience.
 Such procedures shall ensure that there is provision for requesting, analysing, acting upon and communicating the outcome of student feedback on individual modules or units of study and on the student's experience at the level of the programme or award.
-The procedures should enable students to provide information and offer opinion on their experience of teaching and learning, assessment methods and arrangements, access to and appropriateness of learning resources, and provision for student guidance and other forms of pastoral and learning support. - E11.4P Responsibility for ensuring that student consultation and feedback procedures are in operation lies ultimately with the Executive Dean, working in conjunction with the faculty executive and with the chairs of the faculty board and the and of any other committees and groups established for this purpose.
+The procedures should enable students to provide information and offer opinion on their experience of teaching and learning, assessment methods and arrangements, access to and appropriateness of learning resources, and provision for student guidance and other forms of pastoral and learning support. - E11.4P Responsibility for ensuring that student consultation and feedback procedures are in operation lies ultimately with the Executive Dean, working in conjunction with the faculty executive and with the chairs of any other committees and groups established for this purpose.
 The operation and effectiveness of these arrangements and their oversight by the faculty executive are required to be covered by a faculty's annual monitoring and evaluation procedures.
-These, in turn, are subject to scrutiny by the Faculty Board. - E11.5P In developing and maintaining its procedures for student consultation and feedback, a faculty is required to ensure that: - i informal and formal mechanisms for securing student consultation and feedback are employed - ii there is provision for student participation in quality assurance and quality enhancement activities - iii information and guidance is available to students on faculty structures and committee arrangements, on provision for student representation and that steps are taken to encourage student representation and to record the names of elected student representatives in the faculty and to make them known to students, staff and the Students' Union - iv lines of responsibility for and channels of communication with students are clear and documented - v there is a range of mechanisms for securing feedback, including but not confined to questionnaires and in order to ensure that consultation and feedback arrangements are fully used, that:
+These, in turn, are subject to Faculty scrutiny by Academic Standards and Quality Committees. - E11.5P In developing and maintaining its procedures for student consultation and feedback, a faculty is required to ensure that: - a. informal and formal mechanisms for securing student consultation and feedback are employed; - b. there is provision for student participation in quality assurance and quality enhancement activities; - c. information and guidance is available to students on faculty structures and committee arrangements, on provision for student representation and that steps are taken to encourage student representation and to record the names of elected student representatives in the faculty and to make them known to students, staff and the Students' Union;

+- d. lines of responsibility for and channels of communication with students are clear and documented; - e. there is a range of mechanisms for securing feedback, including but not confined to questionnaires.

+and in order to ensure that consultation and feedback arrangements are fully used, that:
-- vi consultative and feedback mechanisms are timely and sufficiently frequent to allow students to make a worthwhile contribution to developing and enhancing their learning experience - vii the focus and purpose of consultative and feedback mechanisms are made clear and communicated effectively to all students

-- viii arrangements for preparing agendas and briefing students in relation to formal committee business are timely and accessible - ix arrangements for requesting feedback from students on modules, units of study and across a programme/award are appropriately co-ordinated - x that the feedback loop is properly closed through provision for keeping students informed of action or the reasons for taking no action.
+- a. consultative and feedback mechanisms are timely and sufficiently frequent to allow students to make a worthwhile contribution to developing and enhancing their learning experience - b. the focus and purpose of consultative and feedback mechanisms are made clear and communicated effectively to all students - c. arrangements for preparing agendas and briefing students in relation to formal committee business are timely and accessible - d. arrangements for requesting feedback from students on modules, units of study and across a programme/award are appropriately co-ordinated - e. that the feedback loop is properly closed through provision for keeping students informed of action or the reasons for taking no action.